Fractured Magic: Chapter Fifteen

 “Why is it so empty?”
 Roman finished.
 “Unity’s prison is only meant to be a short intermission for prisoners awaiting sentencing, execution, or transfer to a more permanent placement.
 The only exceptions are for those who’ve committed crimes with no prevailing jurisdiction, like maritime crime or crimes against Unity.”

 Before Maebhe could respond, Roman dragged her into a shadowy alcove.
 They stood pressed to the wall, side by side, until the jingle of keys Roman had heard faded into the distance.
-Fortunately, they didn’t run into any others on the way.
-As they passed down the next row of cells, they heard an incredulous voice call, “Maebhe?”
+Fortunately, the rest of the way was clear.
+It was as they passed down the next row of cells that they heard an incredulous voice call, “Maebhe?”

 “Kieran!”
 Maebhe cried, forgetting to keep quiet.
 She rushed to Kieran’s cell, Kieran meeting her at its iron bars.
-His eyes dropped to her unbound wrists, flicked to Roman and narrowed, then widened again when Roman pulled out Ivey’s lock-picking kit.
+She was so happy to see him she could cry.
+His eyes flicked to Roman and narrowed, then widened again when Roman pulled out Ivey’s lock-picking kit.

 “Here,” another voice called from across the aisle.